OCA/docs/content/module/use-and-conditions-on-omnibar-search.md

 Odoo versions available : 8.0 / 10.0 / 11.0 / 12.0 / 13.0 / 14.0 / 15.0 / 16.0 / 18.0

 Documentation written in version 16.0

+The module behave the same way for all versions.